ibearye/multipart-uploader/README.md

 After understandding this option, you can configure `customUploadReqeust` and `customMergeRequest` options. they both has one param and should return an Object like the above.

+> All custom function will be called by uploader instance, do not pass arrow function❗️❗️❗️

 #### customUploadRequest

 It is very similar to customCheckRequest. the only difference is the param `chunk` and `chunkNumber` always exist.